TroyLaPolice/European-Neolithic-Expansion/README.md

 	HGs.fitnessScaling = HGK / competition;
 ```

-This part handles competion between nearby individuals.
+This part handles competition between nearby individuals.
 This is density dependent.
 There can be different K's for HGs and farmers here.

 ```
 	// life table based individual mortality